jaydenc3399/sep10-freedom-project/blog/entry02.md

 Right now I am doing a few extra activities and sports after school and I get back around 6.
 After that I have enrolled in some classes outside after I come back home also.
 But I am able to manage my time and I have a sort of schedule that keeps track of what im supposed to do at a certain time period so that I dont forget to do something later on.
 Also, so that later on I have some free time to do other things that I want and work on things like my blog and the freedom project.

 ### Hard Working
+I put my effort into everything and I put 100% effort each time and go over also.
+When im commited to my work I have full conetration to it without stopping and no distractions.
+This applys to my work in SEP, if I come to a challenge I just keep going, even if the challenge is hard I will still give 100% effort no matter what because in the end its better to try and get something wrong then to wonder why and accomplsih nothing at the end and be left with regrets.

 ### Profesonalism